 Teaching and assessment

 The majority of language modules are taught by native speakers.
-You also work in language laboratories and undertake self-study in our award-winning Language Resource Centre.
+You also undertake self-study in our award-winning Language Resource Centre and subject to availability may work in language laboratories.

 You'll be assessed through a combination of: